The S&P 500 and How It Works

 How It Works

 The S&P 500 tracks the market capitalization of the companies in its index.
 Market cap is the total value of all shares of stock a company has issued.
 It's calculated by multiplying the number of shares issued by the stock price.
 A company that has a market cap of $100 billion receives 10 times the representation as a company whose market cap is $10 billion.
 The total market cap of the S&P 500 is $23.5 trillion.
 It captures 80 percent of the market cap of the stock market.

 The index is weighted by a float-adjusted market cap.
 It only measures the shares available to the public.
 It does not count those held by control groups, other companies, or government agencies.

 In 2017, the 10 largest companies, with a weighted market cap, in the S&P 500 were Apple; Microsoft; Amazon; Berkshire Hathaway B; Facebook; JP Morgan Chase; Johnson & Johnson; Exxon Mobil; Alphabet C, formerly Google; and Alphabet A.

 The makeup of the S&P 500 industries reflects that of the economy.
-According to the S&P Dow Jones Indices, the 2017 S&P 500 sector breakdown was
+According to the S&P Dow Jones Indices, the 2017 S&P 500 sector breakdown was: